mnlanza/Double_genes/README.md

 ## Notes

-- This analysis of double genes indicates that evo2 7b memorizes the gene sequence within ~25bp and can then accurately predict every bp of the replicated gene going forward.
+- This analysis of double genes indicates that evo2 7b memorizes the gene sequence within ~25bp and can then accurately predict every bp of the repeated gene going forward
+- The highlighted nucleotides are the frist 3 nucleotides of the repeated gene